diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

 In other words, the least significant dword of the 64-bit qword is significant on little-endian machines, and the most significant dword is significant on big-endian machines.
 -->

-## How
+## bx32 Marshalling

-* The OCaml memory page table is a sparse hash table just like 64-bit OCaml.
-* The interpreter threaded mode works with 64-bit jump pointers but all interpreter opcodes must be within 31-bits (signed int distance) of each other.

-This patch can't be imported directly into a conventional OCaml compiler without also:

-1. Defining `TARGET_C_ARCH_SIXTYFOUR` in `runtime/caml/m.h` so the C target ABI is recognized as 64-bit.
-2. Undefining `ARCH_SIXTYFOUR` in `runtime/caml/m.h`.

-## Marshalled Value Representation
+### Marshalling Goal - `b32` read compatibility

+All values marshalled by a `b32` bytecode process should be readable in an bx32 ABI process.

+### Marshalling Goal - `b32` write compatibility

+> The following is a soft goal as it is not strictly necessary.

+All values marshalled by an bx32 process should be readable in an `b32` bytecode process.

+> The following is the strict goal.

+All values marshalled by an bx32 process should be readable in a bx32 process.

+### Marshalling Goal - Equivalent word offsets

+The number of words written during marshalling by a `b32` bytecode process must be the same number of words occupied in memory by an bx32 process during unmarshalling.
+That simplifies the logic to adopt bx32.

 ### Strings

-To maintain [Equivalent Word Offsets](#marshalling-goal---equivalent-word-offsets), the [32-bit string word overhead](#in-memory-representation) is padded with zero-length strings which each occupy 1 header word and 0 data words.
+To maintain [Equivalent Word Offsets](#marshalling-goal---equivalent-word-offsets), the [32-bit string word overhead](#in-memory-representation) is padded with zero-length arrays which each occupy 1 header word and 0 field words.
 So:

 - 1 `string` value is unmarshalled which occupies the denser 64-bit word size.
-- N zero-length `string` values are unmarshalled to padd the N words of 32-bit string word overhead.
+- N zero-length `string` values are unmarshalled to pad the N words of 32-bit string word overhead.

-During the first major garbage collection cycle after unmarshalling, the zero-length strings will be garbage collected since there will be no references to those strings.
+During the first major garbage collection cycle after unmarshalling, the zero-length arrays will be garbage collected since there will be no references to those strings.

 ### Floats

-The `float` type is 1 header word plus 2 data words (2 * 32bit word = 64 bit double) which is the same number of words occupied by 32-bit OCaml.
-However, 64-bit OCaml only occupies 1 header word and 1 data word.
+The `float` type is 1 header word plus 2 field words (2 * 32bit word = 64 bit double) which is the same number of words occupied by `b32`.
+However, `b64` only occupies 1 header word and 1 field word.

 ### Native Ints

-The OCaml type `int` (aka. the C type `intnat`) is 64-bit, but is serialized and deserialized as 32-bit for compatibility with 32-bit bytecode.
+The OCaml type `int` (aka. the C type `intnat`) is 64-bit, but is serialized and deserialized as 32-bit for compatibility with `b32`.

-Integer overflow detection detects overflows for 32-bits just like 32-bit OCaml.
+Integer overflow detection detects overflows for 32-bits just like `b32`.

-## Marshalling and unmarshalling

-### Marshalling Goal - 32-bit OCaml read compatibility

-All values marshalled by a 32-bit OCaml bytecode process should be readable in an bx32 ABI process.

-### Marshalling Goal - 32-bit OCaml write compatibility

-> This is a soft goal as it is not strictly necessary.

-All values marshalled by an bx32 process should be readable in an 32-bit OCaml bytecode process.

-### Marshalling Goal - Equivalent word offsets

-The number of words written during marshalling by a 32-bit OCaml bytecode process must be the same number of words occupied in memory by an bx32 process during unmarshalling.
-That simplifies the logic to adopt bx32.